HashDataFE/TPC-DS-Toolkit/tpcds_tools/QuickStartCloud.md

 ## Line 25: GEN_DATA_SCALE set to 1000, indicating generation of 1000GB test data
 export GEN_DATA_SCALE="1000"

+## Line 87: Set this for HashData Enterprise / SynxDB Elastic.
+NO effect for Postgresql
+export RANDOM_DISTRIBUTION="true"

-## Line 90: This parameter only works for Cloudberry based products, did not work for Postgresql.
+## Line 90: Set this for HashData Enterprise / SynxDB Elastic.
+NO effect for Postgresql.
 Consult your database admin to understand good value for this.
 export STATEMENT_MEM="1.9GB"

+## Line 104: Set this for HashData Enterprise / SynxDB Elastic.
+NO effect for Postgresql
+export TABLE_ACCESS_METHOD="USING PAX"

+## Line 111: Set this for HashData Enterprise / SynxDB Elastic.
+NO effect for Postgresql
+export TABLE_STORAGE_OPTIONS="compresstype=zstd, compresslevel=5"
 ```

 > Please be aware that, default value for these parameters might be changed in different toolkit versions, this guide is based on TPC-DS Toolkit v1.0.